Ultra-Labs/ultralabs-io/src/markdown-pages/home-page/home.md

   lives easier.
 Life is too short to spend it using the wrong products.
 heroImg: /assets/hero-2-1920.webp
 aboutTitle: Our mission
-aboutText: "We are a team of people passionate about the work we do.
-  Our mission is to build products that enable people to save time and energy for the things in life that really matter."
+aboutText: We are a team of people passionate about the work we do.
+Our mission is to build products that enable people to save time and energy for the things in life that really matter.
-aboutImg: /assets/about_us.jpg
+aboutImg: /assets/abouthome.png
 portfolioBlockTitle: Our Portfolio
 portfolioBlockText: Here’s what we have built so far.
 serviceTitle: Here’s what we deliver
 serviceText: We have brought together researchers, makers & business developers to create a new standard of startup.
 serviceImg: /assets/home-service.webp
 canvasText: Explore, build, innovate, repeat.
 canvasImg: /assets/swirl-1920.webp